ka-kiran/steamly-e-commerce-app-flutter/README.md

-# Ecommerce-App-Flutter-Let-IT-Grow
-An e-commerce based mobile app UI-UX design for the Let IT Grow Intern Trial Task
+An e-commerce based mobile app built exclusively using flutter and priortizes womens accessories and products online.